beowulf1958/four-card-feature-section-master/README.md

 Beginning to see a viable workflow emerge.
 Mobile first for the styling; then desktop for the layout.
 The tricky part was getting the cards to behave.
 I had to do a few experiments on the side while I allowed the mobile version to chill.
 These experiments allowed me to get a grip on overlapping grid items using negative margins.
-Lastly, when it was time to incorporate the grid into the design, I switched from naming the columns / rows explicitly and was ablw to get grid-template-area to work.
+Lastly, when it was time to incorporate the grid into the design, I switched from naming the columns / rows explicitly and was able to get grid-template-area to work.

 ```css
 main {